Skip to main content

 Katie Walker Outstanding Service Award

-Katie is a founding member and board director of Country Education Foundation of Australia as well as an establishing member of the Yass and District Education Foundation.
+Katie Walker OAM is a founding member and past board director of Country Education Foundation of Australia as well as an establishing member of the Yass and District Education Foundation.
 Katie understands that our volunteers are vital to CEF’s mission, in providing wrap around support for the entire community, and the young people seeking further education.

-This Award recognises the exceptional commitment of the over 430 volunteers from the 46 local foundations throughout Australia.
+This Award recognises the exceptional commitment of the over 430 volunteers from the 49 local foundations throughout Australia.

-“Our volunteers inspire students, communities and each other.
-I encourage you to celebrate and honour their efforts by nominating outstanding members.”
+CEF Foundations are creating ways to fundraise and support students aspiring to access further education.
+Our volunteers inspire students, communities and each other.
+I encourage you to celebrate and honour their efforts by nominating outstanding members.

 Previous Recipients